-If a tutor suspects that the students work is not authentic, TCA would be used to assess the students work.
+For Pearson courses, if a tutor suspects that the students work is not authentic, TCA or Presentation would be used to assess the students work.

 Plagiarism/Collusion

 Plagiarism and other academic offences procedures

 Plagiarism can be summarised as follows: A person commits plagiarism when he/she includes in his/her own work (coursework, assignment, article, book, etc.) someone else's work in a manner such that it misleads the reader into believing that work was that person's own work.